 Osprey Pixel, but certainly above the school-bag looking Dakine Explorer or The North Face Recon.
-But when it comes to something like style, all we can really say is its subjective, you be the judge.
+But when it comes to something like style, all we can say is it's subjective; you be the judge.

-This bag is designed as a large and functional laptop carrier.
+This bag is a large and functional laptop carrier.
 We recommend it for use around-town use and to and from the office or school.
-We do not really consider it to be versatile enough for outdoor daypack usage.
+We do not consider it to be versatile enough for outdoor daypack usage.

 The Command is a well-rounded backpack that adequately does everything you might want from a laptop carrier - it is large, has good storage and organizational capabilities, and is comfortable enough.
-However, for any given rating metric there were certainly backpacks that we liked more, and the general feeling when contemplating owning this bag is a bit "ho-hum."
-It's hard to beat the price, but at the same time if price is the biggest concern, it is probably worth checking out the other affordable Timbuk2 bags as well.
+However, for any given rating metric, there were certainly backpacks that we liked more, and the general feeling when contemplating owning this bag is a bit "ho-hum."
+It's hard to beat the price, but at the same time, if the price is your biggest concern, it is probably worth checking out the other affordable Timbuk2 bags as well.

 — Andy Wellman